 The riroriro / grey warbler is the third most frequently encountered native forest bird species in these five-minute bird counts.
-Despite some minor year-toyear fluctuations, riroriro / grey warbler encounter rates have not changed significantly between 2011 and 2020.
+Despite some moderate yearto-year fluctuations, riroriro / grey warbler encounter rates have not changed significantly between 2011 and 2021.
 Riroriro / grey warbler encounter rates have varied between a low of 0.84 riroriro / grey warblers per count in 2011 and a high of 1.45 per count in 2015 (Figure 3.2.5).
-Riroriro / grey warbler is the fifth most frequently reported native forest bird species by citizen scientists in Wellington City.
-Between 2011 and 2021, citizen scientists reported a total of 4,240 encounters with riroriro / grey warblers, demonstrating that this species is common and widespread in native forest and suburban habitats, but is largely absent from urban habitats throughout the city (Figure 3.2.6).
+The riroriro / grey warbler is the fourth most frequently reported native forest bird species by citizen scientists in Wellington City.
+Between 2011 and

+2022, citizen scientists reported a total of 7,825 encounters with riroriro / grey warblers, demonstrating that this species is common and widespread in native forest and suburban habitats, but is largely absent from urban habitats throughout the city (Figure 3.2.6).

-Figure 3.2.5: Mean (±SE) number of riroriro / grey warblers recorded per five-minute bird count station in Wellington City between 2011 and 2020.
+Figure 3.2.5: Mean (±SE) number of riroriro / grey warblers recorded per five-minute bird count station in Wellington City between 2011 and 2021.

-Figure 3.2.6: Distribution of riroriro / grey warblers in Wellington City between 2011 and 2021.
-Orange circles represent riroriro / grey warbler detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of riroriro / grey warblers detected per station between 2011 and 2020.
-Yellow, green and blue circles represent riroriro / grey warbler observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2021.
+Figure 3.2.6: Distribution of riroriro / grey warblers in Wellington City between 2011 and 2022.
+Orange circles represent riroriro / grey warbler detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of riroriro / grey warblers detected per station between 2011 and 2021.
+Yellow, green and blue circles represent riroriro / grey warbler observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.